Mixed-Effect Thompson Sampling: ORGANIZATION

-\section{Organization}
+\section{ORGANIZATION}

 The supplementary material is organized as follows.
 In \textbf{\cref{app:preliminaries}}, we include a more visual notation and present some preliminary results that we use in our analysis.
-In \textbf{\cref{additional_posteriors}}, we provide a closed-form solution for the hyper-posterior and conditional posteriors in multi-armed bandits with latent variables introduced in \cref{subsec:gaussian_linear_bandits}.
-We also include the corresponding approximate hyper-posterior with factored distributions.
-In \textbf{\cref{app:posterior_derivations}}, we give the proofs for the hyper-posterior and conditional posteriors for all the settings that we considered in this paper.
-In \textbf{\cref{proof:regret_proof}}, we prove the Bayes regret upper bound that we provided in \cref{thm:regret}.
+In \textbf{\cref{additional_posteriors}}, we introduce the mixed-effect multi-armed bandit setting and provide a closed-form solution for the corresponding effect posterior and action posteriors.
+In \textbf{\cref{app:posterior_derivations}}, we give the derivations of the effect posterior and action posteriors for the mixed-effect linear bandit setting.
+These proofs can be easily extended to the generalized linear case.
+In \textbf{\cref{proof:regret_proof}}, we prove an upper bound for Bayes regret of \alg.
 In \textbf{\cref{app:extensions}}, we discuss in details possible extensions of this work.
 In \textbf{\cref{app:experiments}}, we present additional experiments.

-\section{Preliminaries}
+\section{PRELIMINARIES}

 In this section, we include additional notation and provide some basic properties of matrix operations.